technofocus-pte/aisoltnsazmlopsprv/Lab 7/Lab7.md

     ![A screenshot of a computer Description automatically generated](./media/image32.png)

+4. Once done, the created prompt flow is opened automatically in the Flow authoring page.

-4. A compute session is necessary for flow execution.
+5. A compute session is necessary for flow execution.
 The compute session manages the computing resources required for the application to run, including a Docker image that contains all necessary dependency packages.

-5. On the flow authoring page, start a compute session by selecting **Start compute session**.
+6. On the flow authoring page, start a compute session by selecting **Start compute session**.

     ![A screenshot of a computer Description automatically